SNL Embarrasses Matt Gaetz After Venmo Revelations

-For the second week in a row, Rep. Matt Gaetz (R-FL) was target number one on Saturday Night Live’s “Weekend Update.”
+For the second week and row, Rep. Matt Gaetz (R-FL) was target number one on Saturday Night Live’s “Weekend Update.”
 And this time, anchor Colin Jost didn’t even bother to acknowledge how much he looks like the scandal-plagued congressman.

 “Well, our favorite Florida congressman Matt Gaetz is back in the news, but this time it’s good!”
 Jost began.
 “I’m kidding, it’s still the sex stuff.”